tawyer/sct/README.md

 # sct

-backpacking and bikepacking blog by stampedehikes
+Backpacking and bikepacking blog by stampedehikes.